emmercm/igir/README.md

 - [Romulus](https://romulus.cc/)
 - [RomVault](https://www.romvault.com/)

-Each manager has its own pros, but most share the same cons:
+Each manager has its own pros, but many have the same drawbacks or limitations:

 - Windows-only (sometimes with Wine support), making management on macOS and Linux difficult
 - Limited CLI support, making batching and repeatable actions difficult
 - UIs that don't clearly state what actions can, will, or are being performed
-- Required proprietary database setup step
+- Confusing required setup steps
+- No report-only modes
 - Output report formats that are difficult to parse or filter
-- Limited or nonexistent archive extraction support
+- Limited archive extraction support
+- Limited folder management options
-- Limited or nonexistent ROM header support
+- No ROM header support
+- No ROM header removal functionality
-- Limited or nonexistent parent/clone, region, language, version, and ROM type filtering
+- Limited parent/clone, region, language, version, and ROM type filtering
-- Limited or nonexistent priorities when creating a 1G1R set
+- No ability to prioritize parent/clones when creating a 1G1R set
-- Limited or nonexistent folder management options
-- Limited or nonexistent report-only modes

 ## Feature requests, bug reports, and contributing